JonasAlmaas/prop-combine-tools/README.md

 As an example, the kegs on the side here are all using the same material, in other words, by combining them into one prop you will reduce the draw calls from seven down to just two.

-### More info on how to use it can be found in the built in guide.
+### More info on how to use it can be found in the built-in guide.

 ![](https://i.imgur.com/2xX60jl.png)
 ![](https://i.imgur.com/I8xNjVT.png)